pypyr/docs/content/docs/api/run-pipeline.md

 $
 {{< /app-window >}}

-You can run this same pipeline programmatically like this:
+You can run this same pipeline programmatically with the same inputs like this:
 ```python
 # Optional.
 If you want to see pypyr stdout output, log level should be <= 25
 # import logging